Dyalog/ride/docs/customising_your_session.md

 # Customising Your Session

-The appearance and behaviour of a Dyalog Session running through the RIDE can be customised to meet personal preferences and corporate guidelines.
+The appearance and behaviour of a Dyalog Session running through the Ride can be customised to meet personal preferences and corporate guidelines.
 Configuration can be performed:

 - through the [View menu](#view_menu)
 - through the [Preferences dialog box](#preferences_dialog_box)